 - A photo of card or record with name, vaccine brand, and date administered.

 - An officially issued ID that corresponds to the vaccination proof, such as a State Driver’s License; State ID; U.S. Passport; or official government, work, or school ID.

 - Exceptions can be made for those who have previously received a medical exemption, as long as a proof of the medical exemption and a negative COVD-19 test are administered by a medical professional 24-hours prior to entering and provided to venue staff for entry.

 An effective medical measure taken to limit transmission of illness, facial coverings and masks are required for all visitors at the North Shore Center.
 Face masks should be worn properly over the nose and mouth for the duration of the visit.
 Audiences should expect that most productions will be seated at full capacity.
 Drinks and concessions items will not be permitted into audience seating areas during this time.

 We continue to follow health guidance from the CDC and Illinois Department of Health.
 The Center has taken enhanced health safety and cleaning measures to protect artists and patrons and reduce transmission risks of the coronavirus.
 Please understand your own personal health risks and take proper precautions.
 An inherent risk of COVID-19 transmission exists in any public place where people are present.
 By attending, participants assume all risks related to exposure to COVID-19.

-Our staff is fully vaccinated.
+Our staff is fully vaccinated and boosted.
 We strongly encourage patrons receive the vaccine to protect others.
 If you are NOT vaccinated, find out how to get a free vaccine: CLICK HERE

 Air Handling Systems